-The numbers you see on the helmet represents the crash statistics for that part of the helmet to be damaged in an accident.
+The numbers you see on the helmet represent the crash statistics for that part of the helmet to be damaged in an accident.
 Therefore, it’s the likelihood of your head suffering injury in that area if you don’t wear a helmet, or for your nose or chin to hit the deck if wearing an open-face helmet.

 Interestingly, Icon also makes open-faced helmets!
 However, that hasn’t stopped them appealing to the safety conscious with this new design.

-The crash statistics come from the aptly-named Hurt Report and show that the most common area of impact on motorcycle helmets is the chin at 19.4% which spells “ouch” for open-face helmet wearers.
+The crash statistics come from the Hurt Report and show that the most common area of impact on motorcycle helmets is the chin at 19.4% which spells “ouch” for open-face helmet wearers.
 The least vulnerable place is the very top of the head at 0.4% which sort of makes a mockery of those little Nazi-styled caps some riders wear.

 Icon helmets are no longer imported into Australia, but it’s a good helmet for the American market where some states still allow riders to choose not to wear a helmet.